ZHaskell/stdio/bench/tcp/result.md

 Thanks @treevivi for sharing his machines (and my company @bytedance of course).

 The load generator have more cores(64) than server(48) to guarantee we can generate enough load.
+I also made some summary charts [here](https://github.com/haskell-stdio/stdio/blob/master/bench/tcp/result-summary.pdf), only throughput data are covered.

 + workload generator